 Focusing your discussion on the above four questions will ensure that you cover the critical aspects with the head-hunter/recruiter.
 By doing this, you will keep the conversation flowing and allow yourself to make an informed decision about whether or not to progress discussions to the next level.

-Pursuit of Happyness may not be many people’s choice as a favorite movie but it is a very memorable movie for me, and one of the slightly better movies on TV over the festive period.
-It was memorable for me because it revealed in spectacular detail the struggles and stresses we face as human beings.
-By the end of the movie I was left absolutely dumbfounded because I had to remind myself that this was a true story.
-A man and his son actually went through this.
+Pursuit of Happyness may not be many people’s choice as a favourite movie.
+Still, it is a very memorable movie for me, and one of the slightly better movies on TV over the festive period.
+It was notable for me because it revealed in spectacular detail the struggles and stresses we face as human beings.
+By the end of the movie, I was dumbfounded because I had to remind myself that this was a true story.
+A man and his son went through this.
 It was also the first time a movie had brought tears to my eyes (the softy that I am).
 Chris Gardner was a phenomenal hero of his own life.
 The story of Chris Gardner is very touching because it reveals the worst that can happen to any capable person.
 Gardner is a bright salesman and family man.
-When an investment goes bad, his family is brought to the brink of financial disaster.
+When an investment goes wrong, his family is brought to the brink of financial disaster.
 As time progresses and the family’s troubles intensify, Chris’s wife leaves him and their son to move to another city.
-Chris becomes broke and he and his son rely on homeless shelters for food and a place to sleep.
+Chris becomes broke, and he and his son rely on homeless shelters for food and a place to sleep.
 Chris goes through immense hardship personally and financially but takes some solace when he sees an opportunity for a stockbroker internship position come up.
-He then becomes totally dedicated to this opportunity driven by an unflinching commitment to his son.
-Chris faces one challenge and setback after another (including failing to sell a bone density scanner) but his resolve remains strong.
-In the end, it was his commitment and self belief that won him the job.
+He then becomes dedicated to this opportunity driven by a steadfast commitment to his son.
+Chris faces one challenge and setback after another (including failing to sell a bone density scanner), but his resolve remains strong.
+In the end, it was his commitment and self-belief that won him the job.

 Here are some insights into Chris’s character:

 He didn’t want any sympathy from anybody